datastax/astrapy/README.md

 ### Hybrid search

-AstraPy supports the supports the "find and rerank" Data API command, which performs a hybrid search by combining results from a lexical search and a vector-based search in a single operation.
+AstraPy supports the "findAndRerank" Data API command, which performs a hybrid search by combining results from a lexical search and a vector-based search in a single operation.